syncfusion-content/wpf-docs/wpf/PropertyGrid/Expand-Nested-Properties-in-PropertyGrid.md

 N> View [Sample](https://github.com/SyncfusionExamples/wpf-property-grid-examples/tree/master/Samples/Attribute_NestedMode) in GitHub

-### Explore or hide the nested properties of specific property item using event
+### Enable or disable nested properties using event

 You can explore or hide the nested properties for any specific property item without using the attributes at runtime by handling the [AutoGeneratingPropertyGridItem](https://help.syncfusion.com/cr/wpf/Syncfusion.PropertyGrid.Wpf~Syncfusion.Windows.PropertyGrid.PropertyGrid~AutoGeneratingPropertyGridItem_EV.html) event with [AutoGeneratingPropertyGridItemEventArgs.ExpandMode](https://help.syncfusion.com/cr/wpf/Syncfusion.PropertyGrid.Wpf~Syncfusion.Windows.PropertyGrid.AutoGeneratingPropertyGridItemEventArgs~ExpandMode.html) property value as `NestedMode` or `FlatMode` for that specific property item.
 It will not affected by the [PropertyExpandMode](https://help.syncfusion.com/cr/wpf/Syncfusion.PropertyGrid.Wpf~Syncfusion.Windows.PropertyGrid.PropertyGrid~PropertyExpandMode.html)  property values.